gsl12/Tiny-M/usermods/shoulder_screw_mod/STL/README.md

 On the four corners of Tiny-M the ends of the 2020s are tapped M5 for M5 screws.
 If using Misumi shoulders, you will need thread adapters.
 If using M4 shoulders you will need M4 Helicoils

+Print the replacement parts in the STL directory here.

 #### BOM
   * 6x M5x30 Shoulder Screws, Misumi [SMSB5-30](https://us.misumi-ec.com/vona2/detail/110300249140/?ProductCode=SMSB5-30)